 Menu bar A horizontal strip across the top of a dialog listing menu titles.

 Pull-down menu A pull-down menu is one accessed directly from a menu bar.

-Cascade menu or submenu A submenu is accessed from another menu selection.
-Submenu selections are indicated by a right-pointing arrow.
-Options menu or pop- up menu An options menu is accessed by pressing the associated button.
+A submenu is accessed from another menu selection.
+Cascade menu or submenu arrow.

+Submenu selections are indicated by a right-pointing

+Options menu or pop-

+An options menu is accessed by pressing the associated button.
 The current selection always appears as the button title.